OctopusDeploy/docs/docs/how-to/how-to-create-an-api-key.md

 1. From the Octopus Deploy web portal, sign in, and view your profile:
 ![](/docs/images/3048149/3278114.png)
 2. Go to the API keys tab.
-This lists any previous API keys that you have created.
+This lists any previous API keys that you have created.Â
 ![](/docs/images/3048149/3278113.png)
-3. Click on **New API key**, and give the API key a name that you can use to remember what the key was for.
+3. Click on **New API key**, and give the API key a name that you can use to remember what the key was for.Â
 ![](/docs/images/3048149/3278112.png)
 4. Click **Generate new**, and copy the new API key to your clipboard:
 ![](/docs/images/3048149/3278111.png)